microsoft/tslint-microsoft-contrib/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to tslint-microsoft-contrib!
+Thanks for your interest in contributing to `tslint-microsoft-contrib`!
 Be sure to read our [code of conduct](./CODE_OF_CONDUCT.md) first.

 To develop `tslint-microsoft-contrib`, clone the repository, install dependencies, and run `npm test`: